friflo/ECS-wiki/docs/relations.md

     // Get all relations added to an entity.
 O(1) entity.GetRelations  <InventoryItem>();                       // { Coin, Axe }

     // Get a specific relation from an entity.
-O(1) entity.GetRelation   <InventoryItem,ItemType>(ItemType.Coin); // {type=Coin, count=42}
+O(N) entity.GetRelation   <InventoryItem,ItemType>(ItemType.Coin); // {type=Coin, count=42}

     // Remove a specific relation from an entity